xxlinx/xxlinx/README.md

 - 👀 I’m interested in CV NLP
 - 🌱 I’m currently learning deep learning
 - 💞️ I’m looking to collaborate on ...
 I don't know
-- 📫 How to reach me linxianghs@163.com
+- 📫 How to reach me  ..sry

 <!---
 xxlinx/xxlinx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.